-Dependents are allowed to join the main applicant, if the assignment duration is longer than 12 months at the time of the dependent's application (exceptions may apply e.g. for ICT-Card holders, if the stay will not be longer than 12 months).
+Dependents are allowed to join the main applicant, if the assignment duration is longer than 12 months at the time of the dependent's application (exceptions may apply e.g., for ICT-Card and Blue Card holders, if the stay will not be longer than 12 months).
 According to German immigration law, spouses (marriage certificate required) and/or children under 18 years (birth certificates required) are considered as dependents.
 Spouses, including same-sex spouses, may accompany employees to Germany.
-In certain circumstances, if the spouse does not hold a university degree or an A1 Level German language certificate, a visa/permit may not be granted until an A1 Level language - certificate has been obtained (exceptions may apply e.g. for dependents of EU Blue Card holders).
-A family reunion visa/permit also provide the dependent a full access to the German labour market.
+A family reunion visa/permit also provide the dependent a full access to the German labor market.